lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/eks/ODS.md

 >> Note: The storage name field in the deployment template is a JSON formatted array of strings, the strings contain the Azure storage accounts that you want to subscribe for events which will then be sent to MVISION Cloud via webhooks, ie: this field determines which storage accounts you want to monitor for NRT DLP.

-Eg: Customer has 3 storage accounts named "blobaccount", "customerfiles" & "devblobs" then the storage name field should contain:
+>> Eg: Customer has 3 storage accounts named "blobaccount", "customerfiles" & "devblobs" then the storage name field should contain: ["blobaccount", "customerfiles", "devblobs"].

-["blobaccount", "customerfiles", "devblobs"] <<

 - Your Endpoint will be either: